 The purpose of this report is to respond to the regulations' requirements on ensuring an adequate transparency level, by public information regarding the capital and risk assessment processes.

-The report includes both information which can be found in the consolidated Financial Situations for 2020, posted on the Credit Europe Bank (Romania) S.A website, at "About us" section, and additional information regarding the bank's objectives and policies of risk management.
+The report includes both information which can be found in the Consolidated Financial Situations for 2021, posted on the Credit Europe Bank (Romania) S.A website, at "About us" section, and additional information regarding the bank's objectives and policies of risk management.

-For preparing the financial situations, Credit Europe Bank (Romania) S.A. consolidates the bank's subsidiary, Credit Europe Ipotecar IFN S.A., a company that provides loan services as mortgage and consumer loans to local individuals.
+For preparing the financial situations, Credit Europe Bank (Romania) S.A. consolidates the bank's subsidiary, Credit Europe Ipotecar IFN SA, a company that detains a mortgage and consumer loans portfolio afferent to the clients natural persons.